sercankulcu/sercankulcu.github.io/_teaching/algorithmic-game-theory.md

 ## Chapter 4: Mechanism Design and Incentives

 Mechanism design is a field of study within game theory and economics that focuses on designing rules or mechanisms to achieve desired outcomes in strategic settings.
 It involves designing incentive-compatible mechanisms that align the self-interests of individual participants with the desired collective goals.
+Mechanism design asks how rules can be constructed so that self-interested participants reveal useful information and produce desirable outcomes.
+Common objectives include incentive compatibility, individual rationality, efficiency, revenue, and social welfare.

 - [🖼️Slides (PDF)](../files/agt/slides/Bolum_04_Mekanizma.pdf)
 - [🕹️Poker game (HTML)](../files/agt/slides/Chapter_04_Poker/poker.html)